Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projection

 \subsection{Efficient Approximation of \texorpdfstring{\( P_q^* \)}{Pq}}

+Calculating the canonical projection $P_q^\star$ over the training points can incur prohibitive computing times.
+Algorithms~\ref{alg:fermat-gpu-q} and~\ref{alg:fermat-gpu-inf} describe the computation of the canonical projection, inspired by a matrix-form variant of the classical Floyd-Warshall algorithm \cite{floyd,warshal}.
+These procedures are highly paralellizable and can be efficiently executed on GPUs, which significantly reduces the projection time.
+Nevertheless, computing the canonical projection for $n$ points still requires $O(n^3)$ operations in the worst case, which remains prohibitive for large datasets.

-Calculating the canonical projection $P_q^\star$ over training points can incur in prohibitive computing times.
-Therefore, instead of computing the shortest $q$-norm path in the complete graph \( D \in \mathbb{R}^{n \times n} \), we restrict the search to length $l$ paths and only consider the $k$-nearest neighbor graph.
-By doing this, the complexity of computing all pairwise distances is reduced from $O(n^3 log(n))$ to a factor $O(n k^2 l)$.
+Instead of computing the shortest $q$-norm path in the complete graph \( D \in \mathbb{R}^{n \times n} \), we restrict the search to only consider the $k$-nearest neighbor graph.
+Doing this reduces the complexity of computing all pairwise distances from $O(n^3)$ to a factor $O(n^2 k^2)$.
+Moreover, \cite{facundo} showed that when the original space is euclidean and $k\approx log(n)$, the projected distances remain unchanged with high probability, with worst-case complexity $O(n^2 log^2(n))$.

-Given a dissimilarity distance matrix \( D \in \mathbb{R}^{n \times n} \) (e.g., cosine or Euclidean), we raise it element-wise to the power \( q \) to obtain edge weights consistent with the \( q \)-path metric.
-Then, for each node \( x_i \), we consider only its \( k \) nearest neighbors in the original space and perform a fixed number of smoothing updates, which approximate the optimal \( q \)-path cost to all other nodes.
+These modifications are incorporated in Algorithms~\ref{alg:approx-gpu-q} and~\ref{alg:approx-gpu-inf}.
+Algorithm~\ref{alg:approx-gpu-q} begins by raising each entry of the distance matrix $D$ to the power $q$ (Step~2), thereby producing edge weights consistent with the $q$-path metric.
+However, this operation does is not performed in Algorithm \ref{alg:approx-gpu-inf}, since in ultrametric spaces, the Canonical Projection only accounts for the maximum value along a path.

+Next, for each node $x_i$, we restrict attention to its $k$ nearest neighbors in the original space via the adjacency matrix $A$.
+Concretely, we introduce a masking matrix $S_A$ (Step 3), which is later added to the working distance matrix $M$ (Step 4), in order to render non-neighbor edges effectively unreachable, i.e., assigned a prohibitively large cost.

-At each iteration, for every node \( x_i \) and each of its neighbors \( x_j \), we update the path cost \( D(x_i, x') \) to a third node \( x' \) using the relaxed bound:
+At each iteration, for every node \( x_i \) and each of its neighbors \( x_j \), we update the path cost \( D(x_i, x') \) to a third node \( x' \), to remain the minimum possible cost.
+In the $q$-metric case, Algorithm~\ref{alg:approx-gpu-q} combines previously $q$-powered distances via addition (Step~5), as in

+In contrast, Algorithm~\ref{alg:approx-gpu-inf} applies an entrywise $\max$ update (Step~5), which corresponds to the canonical projection in ultrametric spaces.

+Notice that, without loss of generality (see footnote~\eqref{fn:positive}), we may assume a \textit{positive} dissimilarity matrix $D\in\mathbb{R}^{n\times n}$.
+Consequently, raising $D$ to any power $q$ yields a positive matrix as well.
+This observation is relevant when applying $\min$ or $\max$ operators, since it preserves the interpretation of a minimum path.

-The final result is root-transformed to return to the original distance scale:
+Finally, the result is root-transformed to return to the original distance scale (Step~12):